Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese football has never had a representative pass the group stage of the AFC Champions League.
 Even becoming a familiar name in this arena is something that no team in the V-League has done before.
 Hoang Anh Gia Lai and Becamex Binh Duong have only participated in the tournament 3 times at most.

-Vietnamese football representatives are generally not competitive enough to advance deep into the highest level of continental competition.
-From next season, the AFC Champions League will be renamed the AFC Champions League Elite with a new format, significantly narrowing the participation opportunities of V-League clubs.
+Representatives of Vietnamese football in general are still not competitive enough to go deep in the highest level continental arena.
+From next season, AFC Champions League will be renamed AFC Champions League Elite with a new format, significantly narrowing the participation opportunities of V-League clubs.

 Hanoi FC Chairman Do Vinh Quang announced the goal of passing the Champions League group stage.
 (Photo: Hanoi FC)